yaumn/Snook/README.md

 Enhanced PowerShell/bash reverse shell with python listener.
 This work was inspired by [Evil-WinRM](https://github.com/Hackplayers/evil-winrm) and [Nishang's PowerShell reverse shell](https://github.com/samratashok/nishang/blob/master/Shells/Invoke-PowerShellTcp.ps1).
 This is a cool tool for CTF boxes as the reverse shells are coded in a scripting language that will surely be available on the boxes, therefore they won't be dependency problems.
-Feel free to suggest or implement new commands!
+Feel free to suggest or implement new builtin commands!

 ## Dependencies